kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 3. Choose 'Delete.'

 ## Viewing Tides on the Map
 By default, tides with a location entered will appear on the Navigation tool's radar compass and Photo Maps.
-To hide / show a tide, follow these steps:
+To hide/show a tide, follow these steps:

 1. Click the tides button in the top-right corner of the screen.
 2. Click the menu button to the right of the tide you wish to hide or show.